pkdc/social-network/README.md

 # social-network

+This project uses Caddy.
-You have to install caddy before running this code.
+To use it you have to install it first:

 https://caddyserver.com/docs/install#debian-ubuntu-raspbian

-After installing, remember to run `caddy start` before running the backend, and run `caddy stop` after you have finished.
+After installing, run `caddy start` while you are running the backend server, and run `caddy stop` after you have finished.

+You can still use localhost:8080 for HTTP connection.